 Cilantro to garnish

-1 In a large pan put coconut cream and coconut milk on low heat on the stove
+1. In a large pan, put coconut cream and coconut milk on medium heat on the stove.

-3 Add the thai chilis, Season with salt, stir together, then allow to cook for about 5 minutes on meium low heat .
+3. Add the Thai chilis, Season with salt, stir together, and then cook for about 5 minutes on medium-low heat.

 You May Also Like

-- Vegan chickpea dumplings in coconut yogurt curry -… October 3, 2018 A very popular dish in north Indian menu is Gatta Curry.
+- Vegan chickpea dumplings in coconut yogurt curry - Gatta… October 3, 2018 A very popular dish in north Indian menu is Gatta Curry.
 This dish truly takes me back home to Rajasthan and it is quite a favorite with my family here…

 - Coconut Ladoo Vegan and Gluten free August 14, 2020 Easy simple and deliciously simple coconut ladoos !!